The story of how racing

 fuel coupe circuit.
 We turned ourselves into touring professionals."

 Tom ushered in the new decade with a brand new Mustang Funny

 car that was built and sponsored by Logghe Stamping.
 They kicked

-racing as a touring pro, Pete Seaton of Seaton Shaker offered
+as a touring pro, Pete Seaton of Seaton Shaker offered to build

-to build another funny car for Prock and new partner Al Bergler.
+another funny car for Prock and new partner Al Bergler.
+This

-This relationship lasted until the '72 season when Tom took
+relationship lasted until the '72 season when Tom took over the

 Brothers Custom Body Enterprises Dodge funny car.
 Known as the

 Utica Flash this car won over 60 % of its races.
 It was a killer

 After a successful run of 6 years,